barrosdaniel/AcademicProjects-13Natours/README.md

-# AcademicProjects-13Natours
+# AcademicProjects-14Natours

 Small academic project I completed in March 2019 as part of the 'Advanced CSS and Sass' course.

 Front-end features implemented.
 Design by Jonas Schmedtmann.

 Visit the [website](https://www.danielbarros.website/natours/).
-Currently hosted with bluehost.
+Currently hosted with [bluehost](https://www.bluehost.com/).

 ## Technologies Used
 * HTML5;